toramanlis/laravel-module-structure/readme.md

 Laravel Module Structure
 ========================

 This package helps you distribute your application logic into modules on Laravel framework.

 Installation
 -----------

 You guessed it:

     composer require toramanlis/laravel-module-structure

-Then you need to add the service provider to `config/app.php`:

-    'providers' => [
-        ...
-        Modules\ModuleServiceProvider::class,
-    ],

-Then, you can simply start coding in modules by creating the directory `app/Modules`
+That's it, you can simply start coding in modules by creating the directory `app/Modules`

 Creating a module